o3de/sig-graphics-audio/rfcs/MaterialPipelineAbstraction.md

     *   DepthPassTransparentMax.shader.template
     *   MeshMotionVector.shader.template

-We can use a .template extension to prevent the Asset Processor from processing these files.
-Even though the .shader files themselves should be complete, the .azsli files they reference have some gaps that have to be filled in by the material shader build system.
+We can use a .template extension to prevent the Asset Processor from processing these files since they are not complete source assets.

 The set of shaders will include the combination of every lighting model and every render pass.
 When it comes time to build a material type's shaders, we need a way to tell the build system which shaders to compile, how to configure the preprocessor, or maybe perform other configuration we haven't thought of yet.
 So each material pipeline will expose a collection of settings to the material type, and run a script to configure the build.
 Examples of these settings might include _UV stream count_, _enable custom depth_, _enable pixel clipping_, _is transparent_, _transparency mode_, and/or _needs tangents_.
 These properties can be set in the .materialtype file and exposed in the Material Canvas UI.
 Of course they'll each have metadata for descriptions, data types, and visibility.
 In the context of Material Canvas, some settings might be exposed to the user to configure the graph, some might be hidden and configured automatically (like setting _needs tangents_ based on whether normal mapping is used), and we _might_ even allow some to be connected to material properties and exposed on a per-material basis (this would be required to make things like normal maps optional at the material level; it needs more thought).

 We will use Lua for these scripts because that's what material functors use.
 While Lua isn't necessary (python could be an option since these scripts aren't used at runtime), it should provide nice continuity because material functors use Lua.
+Also, the material pipeline might even include a script that does execute at runtime, so we should be prepared for that possibility (for example, the material pipeline might know how to enable/disable certain shaders at runtime).

 Each pipeline will define its own settings but there will likely be common ones where the same property name could map to multiple pipelines.
 For now we'll just merge the pipeline setting names from all pipelines, and assume that duplicate names will have the same usage in all pipelines.
 This should give the most convenient experience to the user, as there's no need to set the same value for each pipeline.
 If needed in the future, would could provide a way to disambiguate in case different pipelines use the same name for different things.

-Each setting could be connected directly to a preprocessor flag, or processed by the pipeline's script to select which shaders to enable, or show/hide other properties.
+Each setting could be connected directly to a preprocessor flag, or processed by the pipeline's script to select which shaders to compile, or show/hide other properties.
 (We might want to consider just always exposing every setting as a preprocessor flag rather than having to specify one explicitly in the properties list.
 If a setting is to be controlled automatically rather that explicitly set by the user, then there's no real reason to provide metadata for it, except to do error checking for unhandled settings.
 It could use more thought).

 **MainPipeline.materialpipeline**
 Here is an example .materialpipeline file.
 (Note that it also lists all the shader templates, so the asset builder can report source file dependencies).